keigoi/ocaml-mpst/instructions.md

 In the following, we assume that you are in the ocaml-mpst-lwt directory.
 ## Artifact layout

-In addition to the source code of the library, which is a git clone of the githunb repository of the libary, the artifact also contains
+In addition to the source code of the library, which is a git clone of [mpst-ocaml](https://github.com/keigoi/ocaml-mpst/), the artifact also contains
 * a [benchmark](benchmark/) folder, which includes the source of the benchmarks and the scripts for producing the graphs (Section 6.1, Figure 15)
+* an [examples](examples/) folder, which includes various examples
-* an [examples](examples/) folder, which includes various examples, all global combinators from Figure 16 (Section 6.2).
+* an [examples/protocol](examples/protocol) folder, which includes the global combinators from Figure 16 (Section 6.2).
-* a script, examples/run_oauth.sh for running the OAuth use case (Section 6.3)
+* a script, examples/run_oauth.sh, for running the OAuth use case (Section 6.3)
 * a tutorial that guides you through implementing and testing your own examples

 ## Quick check before you start